gagedk/triprox/README.md

 # FAQ

-Q:
+Q: \n
-  What will the site have?
+  What will the site have? \n
-A:
+A: \n
   It will have Ultraviolet, Womginx, and hopefully Rammerhead + lots of games including: clickers, TriCraft (a fork of AyunCraft), platformers, and miscellaneous other games like Slope
-Q:
+Q: \n
-  When will the site be up:
+  When will the site be up:  \n
-A:
+A: \n
-  Like I said earlier, hopefully mid-end of June, and when I get the change to buy a domain.
+  Like I said earlier, hopefully mid-end of June, and when I get the change to buy a domain. \n
-Q:
+Q: \n
-  What will the domain be?
+  What will the domain be? \n
-A:
+A: \n
   I'm not sure but I'll be sure to update the README when I get a domain.
 It'll probably change every year or when GoGuardian blocks it in our district.
 For now, TriCraft is currently on a custom domain and I might put it on that domain.
 If you want to play TriCraft at schools, message me on Discord (Gage#3758) or create an issue with a way to contact you.